promregator/promregator/docs/config.md

 Specifies the client identifier (a.k.a. "client_id") which shall be used during the OAuth2 request based on the Grant Type Client Credentials flow in case of global authentication.

 #### Option "promregator.authenticator.oauth2xsuaacertificate.client_certificates" (mandatory if using promregator.authenticator.type=OAuth2XSUAACertificate)
 Specifies the certificate chain which shall be used during the OAuth2 request.
-Omitted when client secret-based authentification is used.

 #### Option "promregator.authenticator.oauth2xsuaa.client_secret" (mandatory, if using promregator.authenticator.type=OAuth2XSUAABasic)
 Specifies the client secret (a.k.a. "client_secret") which shall be used during the OAuth2 request based on the Grant Type Client Credentials flow in case of global authentication.
-Omitted, if certificate based authentication is used.

 *WARNING!*
 Due to security reasons, it is *neither* recommended to store this value in your YAML file, nor to put it into the command line when starting Promregator.